Trump fires Secretary of Defense Mark Esper

 "The option to use active-duty forces in a law enforcement role should only be used as a matter of last resort and only in the most urgent and dire situations," Esper said in June.
 "We are not in one of those situations now.
 I do not support invoking the Insurrection Act."

-The president said Miller, the director of the National Counterterrorism Center, will become acting secretary of defense, effective immediately.
+The president said Miller would immediately become acting secretary of defense.

 "I am pleased to announce that Christopher C. Miller, the highly respected Director of the National Counterterrorism Center (unanimously confirmed by the Senate), will be Acting Secretary of Defense, effective immediately," Trump said.

-The president added that: "Chris will do a GREAT job!"
+The president added: "Chris will do a GREAT job!"

 CLICK HERE TO GET THE FOX NEWS APP